railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 	Responses to these questions enable each prospect to be qualified automatically which leads to a specific service being offered based on their responses.

-As an illustration, take the case of the Tiny company which offers a service based on the Open ERP software.
+As an illustration, take the case of the OpenERP company which offers a service based on the OpenERP software.
 The company goes to several exhibitions and encounters dozens of prospects over a few days.
 It is important to handle each request quickly and efficiently.

-The products offered by Tiny at these exhibitions are:
+The products offered by OpenERP at these exhibitions are:

-* training on Open ERP – for independent people or small companies,
+* training on OpenERP – for independent people or small companies,

-* partner contract – for IT companies that intend to offer an Open ERP service,
+* partner contract – for IT companies that intend to offer an OpenERP service,

-* Open ERP as SaaS – for small companies,
+* OpenERP as SaaS – for small companies,

 * a meeting in conjunction with a partner to provide a demonstration aimed at providing a software integration – for companies that are slightly larger.

-The Tiny company has therefore put a decision tree in place based on the answers to several questions posed to prospects.
+The OpenERP company has therefore put a decision tree in place based on the answers to several questions posed to prospects.
 These are given in the following figure :ref:`fig-crmprof`:

 .. _fig-crmprof: